Commanding General, United States Army Forces Command

-The Commanding General of United States Army Forces Command (CG FORSCOM) is the head of United States Army Forces Command (FORSCOM).
-In this position, he or she is in charge of approximately 780,000 Active Army, U.S. Army Reserve, and Army National Guard soldiers – 87 percent of the Army’s combat power.
+The commanding general of United States Army Forces Command (CG FORSCOM) is the head of United States Army Forces Command (FORSCOM).
+The person in this position is in charge of approximately 780,000 active Army, U.S. Army Reserve, and Army National Guard soldiers – 87 percent of the Army's combat power.

-General Andrew P. Poppas became the Commanding General in July 2022.
+General Andrew P. Poppas became the commanding general in July 2022.